GrabbenD/ostree-utility/README.md

 2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system
 3. Generate OSTree repository in a empty filesystem
 4. Integrate OSTree with GRUB2 bootloader
+5. Upgrade existing installation with a rootfs image

 # Usage